Applying for the 1+3

 The entry requirements for the Mathematics of Systems 1+3 MSc leading to PhD course are:

-- Applicants must hold, or be expected to achieve, a strong First Class or very high Upper Second Class Honours degree in Mathematics or an analytical subject with a demonstrably high proportion of mathematical content from a UK university, or the equivalent qualification and grade from a non-UK university.
+- Applicants must hold, or be expected to achieve, a strong First Class or very high Upper Second Class Honours degree in Mathematics, Statistics, or an analytical subject with a demonstrably high proportion of mathematical content from a UK university, or the equivalent qualification and grade from a non-UK university.

 - International applicants must have, or be expected to achieve, an English language test certificate that meets our Band A English language requirements.
 Please see our Study pages for the English Language qualifications accepted by the University of Warwick.